 Staff were required to change into their uniform on site in order to reduce the spread of infection.
-We were told that uniforms were laundered at home by staff at the highest temperature recommended for the material, usually 60°c.
+They had been provided with linen bags to put their uniforms into which could then be laundered.
+They told us they laundered their uniforms at home at the highest temperature recommended for the material, usually 60°c.

-All staff that we spoke with had completed training specific to infection control and COVID-19.
+All staff that we spoke to had completed training specific to infection control and COVID-19.
 This included how to safely apply, remove and dispose of personal protective equipment, as well as enhanced cleaning and hand hygiene.

+The service had recently introduced an electronic patient record system.
 We looked at five patient care records and found appropriate assessments, including the outcome of COVID-19 screening questions, medical history and consent to treatment had been recorded.
-Although verbal consent was obtained prior to asking COVID-19 screening questions, this was not recorded in the patient care record.
-However, we were shown a COVID-19 consent form that had been recently implemented which will record that consent has been obtained.

-What needs to improve?
+What needs to improve